Frequently Asked Questions

 Q: Will I need to buy expensive books or supplies?

 A: No. At All Ways Ed, we intentionally design lessons around open-source materials and low-cost resources.
 Many books and references are freely available online or can be found at your local library.
-If something special is needed, we’ll let you know well in advance so you have plenty of time to borrow, print, or gather it.
+If something special is needed, we’ll let you know in advance so you have plenty of time to borrow, print, or gather it.
 Most supplies are everyday household items like paper, scissors, crayons, and rulers.

 Q: Will I need lots of supplies?